shardus/dev-container/README.md

     ```

-4. Open the Command Palette with `Ctrl` + `Shift` + `p` and select the `Remote-Containers: Rebuild and Reopen in Container` option.
+4. Open the Command Palette with `Ctrl` + `Shift` + `p` and select the `Dev-Containers: Rebuild and Reopen in Container` option.
 This should start pulling the dev container from Gitlab.
 Once it's ready, it will open a terminal into the container with `node` and `npm` in the path.

 5. Run `npm install` and witness the power of containerized development 🙂.